Windows 11 Not Detecting USB-C Monitors, Why?

 Update docking stations and adapters

-If you’re using a docking station or adapter, check for firmware updates.
-Updates can improve compatibility and might fix your problem.
+If you’re using a docking station or an adapter, check that the firmware is up to date.
+Manufacturers often update their products to improve compatibility and might fix recognition issues.

 Test your monitor with another computer

-Try your USB-C monitor with another Windows 11 computer if you can.
-This lets you see if the issue is just with your device or if it’s a bigger Windows 11 problem.
+If possible, try your USB-C monitor on another Windows 11 computer.
+This will help you figure out if the problem is just with your device or if it’s a bigger issue with the operating system.

 Nyau Wai Hoe